 What is El Niño?

-Typically, El Niño lasts between 9 to 18 months.
-It usually begins to develop in the early part of the year, peaks at the end of the year and declines by early part of the following year.
+Typically, El Niño lasts between 6 and 18 months.
+It usually develop in the middle of the year, peaks towards the end of the year and declines by early part of the following year.
 El Niño of the same intensity may not give rise to exact replicate of climate patterns.

 How is El Nino linked with the atmospheric conditions?

 During El Niño period, warmer water in the central and eastern Pacific supplies the atmosphere immediately above it with additional heat and moisture.
 It favours strong rising motion and thus lowers the atmospheric surface pressure in the rising motion area.
 The raising moist air condenses to form large areas of thunderstorm clouds and heavy rainfall in the area.
 In the western part of the Pacific including the Malaysian region, atmospheric pressure increases, resulting in relatively drier weather.

 |Earthquake & Tsunami|

 |Research and NWP|